 UP Cabinet approves road tax relief to EV manufacturers, increases traffic fines

-Among other decisions, the Cabinet approved tax exemption for the manufacture and promotion of electronic vehicles to encourage their production.
-There will be 100 per cent exemption in road tax on the first one lakh two-wheeler electronic vehicles to be manufactured and 75 per cent exemption for four-wheelers, he said.
+Among other decisions, it approved tax exemption for the manufacture and promotion of electronic vehicles to encourage their production.
+There will be 100 per cent exemption in road tax on the first one lakh two-wheeler electric vehicles to be manufactured and 75 per cent exemption for four-wheelers, he said.

+Singh said, in another decision, the Cabinet approved to amend certain provisions in excise policy 2020-21 in view of problems arising out of the lockdown due to coronavirus.
+It has also fixed special additional return fee of Rs 50 on 500 ml bottle of wine and Rs 100 on bottles having more than 500 ml capacity.

-The Cabinet decided to give 6.50 acres of land in village Devri in Mirzapur district for free to the central government for setting up a Kendriya Vidyalaya there..
+The UP Cabinet also decided to give priority to manufacture and export of sanitisers and availability of alcohol for making sanitisers on a priority basis.
+It has decided to give 6.50 acres of land in Devri village in Mirzapur district for free to the central government for setting up a Kendriya Vidyalaya there.

 - READ MORE ON: